 - Born August 4, 1964 in Bronx, NY USA

 Biographical Information

 The brother of Rick Surhoff and the son of former NBA player Dick Surhoff, B.J.
 Surhoff was chosen by the New York Yankees in the 5th round of the 1982 amateur draft out of high school.
 Surhoff decided to instead go to college at the University of North Carolina.
 Surhoff's decision paid off as he signed with the Milwaukee Brewers as the first overall pick in the 1985 amateur draft by scout Ken Califano and scouting director Ray Poitevint.
-He also played in the 1983 Intercontinental Cup and 1984 Olympics while in college.
+He also played in the 1983 Intercontinental Cup, 1983 Pan American Games and 1984 Olympics while in college.
 He made the College Baseball Hall of Fame in 2010.